Se3do/Netflix-Clone/README.md

 In the `Scene1_Controller` class, JSON handling and search functionality play a pivotal role in dynamically updating the movie list based on user input.
 Here are the key components:

 - **JSON Handling:**
-  - The `getjson(String link)` method handles the retrieval and parsing of JSON data from the OMDb API.
+  - The `getjson(String link)` method handles the retrieval and parsing of JSON data from the OMDb Website.
 It uses a `URL` object to connect to the Website and a `JSONParser` to parse the JSON response into a `JSONObject`.
-  - The `addMovie()` and `addMovie(String s)` methods utilize the `getjson` method to fetch movie details from the OMDb API based on the user's search input.
+  - The `addMovie()` and `addMovie(String s)` methods utilize the `getjson` method to fetch movie details from the OMDb Website based on the user's search input.
 The retrieved JSON response is then used to create a new `MoviePane` representing the movie.

 ## Key Frontend Features